-After one epic adventure of thru-hiking the Appalachian Trail for 5 months and cycle-touring New Zealand for 3 months, I've eaten A LOT of trail food.
-Here is a list of the best backpacking food ideas organized by suggested meal and a few guidelines to keep in mind.
+Here is a list of the best backpacking food ideas, organized by suggested meal, and a few guidelines to keep in mind.

-A) Lightweight.
-Ideally containing little or no water (dehydrated).
-Water is the number contributor to heavy food.
-Packaging being the second.
+LIGHTWEIGHT: Ideally containing little or no water (dehydrated).
+Water is the number one contributor to food weight, packaging being the second.
 Prioritize "dry" food and feel free to repackage it if the cardboard boxes and bagging is excessive.
-It all adds up to a heavy pack which can lead to a miserable hiking trip.
+It all adds up to a heavy pack, which can lead to a miserable hiking trip.

-B) Ready-to-eat or require minimal preparation (and cleanup).
-You will be hiking in the daytime and will not want to set up the stove to cook... and dishes to clean.
+READY-TO-EAT: You will be hiking in the daytime and will not want to set up the stove to cook, let alone to have dishes to clean.
 Make sure your meals and snacks are extremely simple so you can keep moving.
 Even for dinner at camp, most backpackers only cook "one-pot-meals".
 See a few ideas: 17 Simple Backpacking Recipes.

-C) High levels of nutrition.
-Hikers have been known to burn up to 6,000 calories a day.
+NUTRITIOUS: Hikers have been known to burn up to 6,000 calories a day.
 In short, you need to consume a lot of macronutrients to balance out the high burn-rate.
-High-levels of calories, carbohydrates, protein, fats, fiber and electrolytes (mainly sodium, calcium, potassium, and magnesium) is a must.
+High-levels of calories, carbohydrates, protein, fats, fiber, and electrolytes (mainly sodium, calcium, potassium, and magnesium) are a must.

 1. Oatmeal Packets.
 A backpacking food staple.
 The best thing about these packets is that they serve as a bowl.
 Just add hot water to heat the oats inside.
 Get the variety pack.

 5. Powder Meals.
 There are a ton of 'powder' options out there.
-From complete meal replacements to weight lifting supplements.
-Aim to keep it minimally processed, provide nutrition and taste good.
+From complete meal replacements to weightlifting supplements.
+Aim to keep it minimally processed, nutritious, and tasty.

 6. Powdered Eggs.
 For flavor and texture reasons, I'm not a huge fan.
 Powdered eggs are extremely popular on the trail though.
 Easy, lightweight and cheap protein that can the closest thing to a Waffle House in the backcountry.